phaustin/a301_eoas/_sources/notebooks/week4/clip_bands.md

 print(f"{info['metadata'].keys()=}")
 ```

 And looking at the first key shows all of the metadata that rioxarray transfers to the DataArray attributes.  these are the entries that we'll need to change for our clipped, scaled image.
-We need to change `NCOLS, NROWS, _FillValue, ULX, ULY and scale_factor` when we write the clipped geotif.
+We need to change `NCOLS, NROWS, ULX, ULY and scale_factor` when we write the clipped geotif.
 Descriptions of each of the metadata items are in the [hls user guide](https://lpdaac.usgs.gov/documents/1007/HLS_User_Guide_V15_provisional.pdf)

 ```{code-cell} ipython3
 print(f"{info['metadata'][''].keys()=}")